 Oh boy, pico de gallo!
 They sure don't make it like this in Ohio!

-Pico de gallo literally translates to "rooster beak," and while the etymology is not exactly exhaustively documented, I trust the New Food Lover's Companion's explanation that the finger motion you use when picking up bits of pico de gallo to stuff into your tacos or top your totopos resembles a rooster's beak.*
+Pico de gallo literally translates to "rooster beak," and, while the etymology is not exactly exhaustively documented, I trust The New Food Lover's Companion's explanation that the finger motion you use when picking up bits of pico de gallo to stuff into your tacos or top your totopos resembles that of a rooster's beak.*

-Also known as salsa fresca or salsa mexicana (because of its resemblance to the colors of the Mexican flag) at its most basic, it's made by combining chopped tomatoes, onions, and chilies.
-But our version is ever-so-slightly more optimized for better flavor and texture.
+Also known as salsa fresca or salsa mexicana (because of its resemblance to the colors of the Mexican flag), at its most basic, it's made by combining chopped tomatoes, onions, and chilies.
+But our version is ever-so-slightly optimized for better flavor and texture.

 The next key to optimal flavor is salt.
-I've talked about this trick before (such as in my Easy Greek Salad and Gazpacho recipes), but it bears repeating.
-By salting chopped watery vegetables (like tomatoes or cucumbers, say) and allowing them to sit in a strainer over a bowl, you end up drawing out excess juices via osmosis (the natural tendency of a liquid to move from an area of low solute density to high solute density).
+I've talked about this trick before (such as in my post on gazpacho), but it bears repeating.
+By salting chopped watery vegetables (like tomatoes or cucumbers, say) and allowing them to sit in a strainer over a bowl, you end up drawing out excess juices via osmosis, the natural tendency of a liquid to move from an area of low solute density to one of high solute density.
 What remains is thus more compact and more flavorful.

 You'll notice that after a good salting, your tomatoes will turn a brighter red than they were to begin with.
 This is a good sign that the concentration is working.

-For onions, I use white onions, which have very little natural sulfurous aromas, instead contributing sweetness and crunch.
+For onions, I use white onions, which have very little in the way of natural sulfurous aromas and instead contribute sweetness and crunch.
 For the chilies, I prefer serranos to jalapeños for their brighter heat, but either one will do.
 Remove the seeds and membranes if you want your pico slightly less hot.

-Finally, I like to add a handful of chopped cilantro to mine, along with a quick squeeze of lime juice, though the latter can always be added with some sliced wedges at the table.
+Finally, I like to add a handful of chopped cilantro to mine, along with a quick squeeze of lime juice, though the latter can always be added via some sliced wedges at the table.
 Try serving this salsa with tacos, fajitas, burritos, chips, or any of the other Mexican and Tex-Mex recipes we've got.